Your pairing interview

 Write a symbolic differentiator for polynomial expressions of one variable.

-During your interview, you can add pretty printing to display the results in a more human-friendly format or extend the code to handle more complex expressions.
+During your interview, you'll pair on extending your program.
+For example, you might add pretty printing to display the results in a more human-friendly format or extend the code to handle more complex expressions.

 Your own project

 If you have an existing project that you are particularly excited about working on for your pairing interview, you can submit that.
-Ideally, the project should be something you've written from scratch (i.e., not using a framework).
+If you choose to use your own project, please come prepared with a specific task (a bug, small feature, or refactor) that could reasonably take about twenty minutes to work on with someone.